-The surveyor provides the standard Building Survey Service ('the service') unless you and the surveyor agree in writing before the inspection that the surveyor will provide extra services.
+The Surveyor provides the standard RICS Full Building Survey (Level 3 Survey) Service ('the service') described in the 'Description of the RICS Full Building Survey (Level 3 Survey) Service', unless you and the Surveyor agree in writing before the inspection that the Surveyor will provide extra services.

-Any extra service will require separate terms of engagement to be entered into with the surveyor.
+Any extra service will require separate terms of engagement to be entered into with the Surveyor.
 Examples of extra services include:

 - Costing of repairs

 - Schedules of works

 - Supervision of works

-- · Re-inspection; and

-- Detailed specific issue reports.
+- Re-inspection; and - Detailed specific issue reports.